pitt-crc/keystone-api/README.md

 ### Static File Hosting

 The application is capable of hosting its own static file content.
-However, user's may optionally configure settings to use a dedicated CDN.
+However, user's may optionally configure their deployment to use a dedicated CDN.

 | Setting Name   | Default Value               | Description                                                           |
 |----------------|-----------------------------|-----------------------------------------------------------------------|